Tired of ads?

 There are tons of different ways to solve a system of linear equations, including graphing the lines, substitution, and elimination.
 However, in pre-algebra we'll only touch on the first: solving by graphing.

 Solve for x AND y:

 Graph both lines on the same coordinate grid.
-Since they are both in slope-intercept form, we can do this by plotting the intercepts then using the slope to find another point.
+Since they're both in slope-intercept form, we can do this by plotting the intercepts, then using the slope to find another point.

-It is pretty clear where these lines meet, at the point (2, 2), which is our answer!
+It's pretty clear that these lines meet at the point (2, 2), which is our answer!

 Look Out: be sure to write your answer as a point in (x, y) form.